Home How-to How to speed up a slow Mac

-We use our Mac to serve different purposes and have our own ways of operating it.
-However, it can’t be denied that despite its popularity for rendering a faster and smoother experience, there can be odd days when you notice your Mac slowing down.
-In this article, I have shortlisted some simple ways to speed up your slow Mac.
+We use our Mac to serve different purposes and have our ways to operate it.
+However, it can’t be denied that despite their popularity for rendering a faster and smoother experience, there can be odd days when you notice your Mac slowing down, especially if it’s old.
+In this article, I have shortlisted some simple ways to speed up your Mac’s performance.

 Select the app from dock and tap Quit